argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 ...
   # imageUpdate stores the history of image updates that have been
   # conducted, and contains information about which image was last
-  # updated, its version and update timestamp, in order to respect
+  # updated, its old and new versions and update timestamp, in order to respect
   # application rollbacks and avoid repeat update attempts
   imageUpdates:
-  - path: quay.io/some/image
+  - image: quay.io/some/image
     alias:  someImage
-    updatedAt: <update_timestamp>
+    lastTransitionTime: <update_timestamp>
+    oldTag: v1.0.0
-    updatedTo: v1.1.0
+    newTag: v1.1.0

 ```

+**NOTE:** The ApplicationSet CRD would similarly need to be updated to accommodate these fields in order to allow users to automate image updates across all their applications that may be managed by applicationSets.

 There is a need to introduce state by tracking the status of image Updates in the application CR.
 This is mainly important to honor application rollbacks, avoid repeated image updates in case of failure, as well as to support future use cases such as enabling image-updater to create pull requests against the source repositories.
 The above detailed `.status.imageUpdates` field could be extended to store metadata regarding pull request creation that would serve to avoid duplicate/excessive number of pull requests being opened, for example.